Chronic Bachelor: Plot

-The film opens with a flashback showing the family feud between families of Sathyaprathapan and Bhavani.
+The film opens with a flashback showing a feud between the families of Sathyaprathapan and Bhavani.
 Sathyaprathapan's sister and Bhavani's cousin are in love.
-The murder of Bhavani's cousin Vishnu, is wrongly accused on Balagangadharan, father of Sathyaprathapan.
+The murder of Bhavani's cousin Vishnu is wrongly blamed on Balagangadharan, father of Sathyaprathapan.
 Sathyaprathapan's sister commits suicide and Sathyaprathapan turns against his father, who dies soon.
 He starts to help Bhavani's family and mortgages his own house to finance her factory.
-A love develops between Sathyaprathapan and Bhavani.
+Feelings of love develop between Sathyaprathapan and Bhavani.
 But Bhavani's greedy father wants to destroy Sathyaprathapan's family and tries to take their home.
-That is when Parameshwara Pillai (Sathyaprathapan's uncle) shows up, Sathyaprathapan's mother requests Pillai to prove Balagangadharan's innocence.
-Parameshwaran Pillai and Sathyaprathapan finds Kuruvilla who witnessed the murder being committed by goons send by Bhavani's father.
+That is when Parameshwara Pillai (Sathyaprathapan's uncle) shows up.
+Sathyaprathapan's mother requests Pillai to prove Balagangadharan's innocence.
+Pillai and Sathyaprathapan find Kuruvilla who had witnessed the murder being committed by the goons sent by Bhavani's father.
 Meanwhile, Sathyaprathapan's mother faints and dies in the hospital.
 While in the hospital, his mother tells how Balagangadharan had a different wife and he should ask them forgiveness.
-He storms into Bhavani's house and accuses her dad, also trying to make her understand the truth but she does not believe him and stands by her father.
-Then Sathyaprathapan says he does not love her any more and vows that he will never trust a woman by remaining a chronic bachelor forever.
+He storms into Bhavani's house and accuses her dad of destroying his family, also trying to make her understand the truth but she does not believe him and stands by her father.
+Then Sathyaprathapan says he does not love her any more and vows that he will never trust a woman and remain a bachelor forever.

 Then film comes to the present time showing a legal battle between Sathyaprathapan (now called SP) and Bhavani.
 Bhavani becomes furious when SP wins the legal battle to get back his house.
 She vows to destroy SP.

 From here, the story moves to the day-to-day life of SP and falls into a comic track throughout the first half.
 SP is now a wealthy entrepreneur.
-SP has a half-sister, Sandhya, who is his step-sister.
+SP has a half-sister, Sandhya, born to his father's first wife.
 He now lives for her.
 But she does not know that SP is her brother, although she stays next door to him.
 Kuruvilla is SP's aide and he too is a bachelor.
 Bhama comes to stay in the hostel, near SP's house where Sandhya stays and tries to win the heart of SP.
 But SP considers her a nuisance.